brendanhatton/books/SaltFatAcidHeat.md

 If you oversalt, dilution is the only sure fix - ie, increase the amount of everything else to balance it out.
 Can try balancing with acid (sometimes works)

+# Chapter 2 - Fat
+As a foundational ingredient, the flavour of the fat we choose to cook with alters our perception of the entire dish.
+Fat is one of the four basic elements of all food, along with water, protein and carbohydrate.
+Fat plays three distinct roles:
+* as a main ingredient (such as fat in a burger patty)
+* as a cooking medium (such as oil)
+* as seasoning (such as sour cream / mayonnaise)

+Common sources of fat:
+* butter
+* oils
+* animal fat
+* cured meats (bacon, prosciutto etc)
+* nuts and coconuts
+* cream, sour cream
+* cocoa butter and chocolate
+* cheese
+* yoghurt
+* eggs
+* oily fish
+* avocado

+Fat carries flavour, allowing us to notice other compounds that might be hidden.
+Fats coat the tongue and stick the flavour compounds to it for longer, allowing us to feel them more.
+Becase of their high temperature tolerance, they can superheat the surface of food, leading to browning which creates huge amounts of flavours (ie the Maillard reaction).

+Olive oil does not last beyond ~12-14 months from pressing.
+If it smells like crayons, candle wax, or oil from the top of peanut butter it is probably rancid.
+Check the dates!

+Butter is a combination of fat, water, milk protein and whey solids.
+Gently heat unsalted butter until the whey solids go brown and you have brown butter, common in French cooking.
+Melt unsalted butter over low heat and the whey proteins will float, the fat and milk proteins will sink and the water will evaporate.
+Skim off the whey, strain the rest through a cheesecloth and you have clarified butter, which can get much hotter without burning.

+Seed and nut oils generally don't have much flavour and have high smoke points.

+Animal fat tastes more like the animal than the lean meat does (so chicken fat is more chickeny than chicken breast).
+Beef fat when solid is suet.
+When liquid is tallow.
+Pork fat when solid is pork fat.
+When liquid is lard.

+Fat can help food become crispy, one of the most satisfying textures.
+Fat acts as the medium between the food and the pan, at a microscopic level, increasing the contact of the food to the pan, allowing the surface temperature to climb high enough to boil the water in the cells.
+For this the pan and fat needs to be hot.
+Cook only a little at a time.

+Use enough oil to coat the bottom of the pan when sauteing, halfway up the food when shallow frying.

+As oil is heated it begins breaking down, so (aside from butter which will burn) pre heat the pan, then add oil.
+You know the temperature is right if the food gently sizzles when you put it in.

+Rendering fat means cooking over low heat with a little water until the water has evaporated and the fat is liquified.

+Crispy bacon is the result of cooking it slowly enough that the fat renders at the same rate the bacon browns.
+Too high temperature will see the outside burn while still flabby.

+Rendering the fat strip on steaks by putting it fat side down at either the start or end of cooking and allowing the fat to render

+**The goal with all cooking is to achieve the desired result on the outside and inside of an ingredient at the same time**

+An emulsion is when two liquids that don't usually mix together give up and combine - like a temporary peace treaty between fat and water.
+But if its only those two, it will soon break.
+An emulsifier helps make the combination stable.
+Mustard (vinaigrette) and egg yolk (mayonnaise) are common emulsifiers.

+Butter (aka coagulated sunlight) - "With enough butter, anything is good".

+Baked goods
+Gluten makes food chewy.
+In bread this is a good thing, hence the long time and kneading involved.
+In pastry, not good, so they use low protein flour and avoid kneading.
+Fat will also coat the gluten strands and prevent the network growing (hence the term 'shortening').
+Four main variables control the texture of a baked good:
+* fat
+* water
+* yeast
+* amount of working dough / yeast has had

+Short doughs are crumbly (eg shortbread cookies) and use warm or melted butter Flaky doughs flake (eg pie pastry) and use cold butter.
+The cold butter and trapped air push the pastry apart as it cooks, creating the flakes.

+Tender cakes use oil, not butter!
+Gently beating butter together with sugar (4-7 minutes) will trap millions of air bubbles, making for super light an airy cake (don't accidentally squash the air out when later combining with other ingredients)